-In this guide, we will cut through the marketing hype.
-You will learn exactly what these drops are, how they work on hair, the top products on the market, and the critical safety precautions you must follow.
+In this guide, I’ll help you cut through the marketing noise.
+You’ll learn exactly how these drops work on hair, which ingredients to look for based on dermatological evidence, and the critical safety precautions I recommend to my patients every day.

 Nail dryer drops (also called nail oil drops or quick-dry drops) are liquid formulas designed to be applied over wet nail polish.
 They contain fast-evaporating silicones (like Dimethicone or Cyclomethicone) that force the solvents in the polish to evaporate faster, hardening the lacquer in seconds.
 They also contain oils like jojoba, vitamin E, or almond oil to condition the cuticles.